 Believe it or not, the shape of the lot you’re planning to build on may help make your decision an easy one.
 A narrow lot that stretches far back towards an alley is a natural fit for a detached garage.
 On the other hand, detached garages can swallow up a big chunk of your existing yard.
 Building an attached garage instead might be the difference between filling up your lot with a detached model, and still having a yard for your kids and pets to enjoy.

 For some ideas to help you consider, walk your lot and look at your property from every angle: the street, the alley, backyard, driveway, deck, back windows, etc. Try to visualize the size of garage you are thinking about.
 Will it confine your view if it’s detached?
 Will it change the architecture if it’s attached?
 Take a tape measure and mark off the space you are considering.
 What will this do for the shape of your yard?

 What Is Your Detached Garage For?

-Beyond the practical considerations of your property, also be honest about what your intentions are for this garage.
+Beyond the practical considerations of your property, also be honest about what your intentions are for building this garage.
 If your main goal is to avoid having to trump through rain and snow to get to your vehicle on inclement mornings, then an attached garage with direct access to your home is definitely the way to go.
 If you’re looking to set up that wood or auto shop you’ve always wanted, then a detached version can offer more space, privacy, and limits noise for other people in the house than a garage that’s directly attached.